Clarks Village Shopping Centre

 Click on a photo for the full image.

 Car parking is plentiful and costs £3.00 for 5 hours (other periods are available).
 You can use the PayByPhone app, coins or card.
 I had trouble with the app and resorted to a debit card.

-Clarks Village is on the site of Clarks Shoe Factory, which once dominated the town of Street, and now has most of its products made overseas, mainly in Asia.
+Clarks Village is on the site of Clarks Shoe Factory, which once dominated the large village of Street, and now has most of its products made overseas, mainly in Asia.
 I remember many years ago that the High Street was full of shoe shops to capitalise on shoppers wishing to buy shoes in a town associated with shoe manufacturing.
 Fortunately for Street, the shopping centre leads onto the High Street and rather than detract from the town’s centre as many retail parks do, it brings people to it.

 There are plenty of places to eat, and we (that’s me, Mrs M and my mum) chose the Cornish Bakery and thoroughly enjoyed a traditional Cornish Pasty for lunch.
 They do offer some interesting pasties if you wish to move away from the traditional filling.
 See my article about the Cornish Pasty and recipe.